BLM Campground Review – Tuttle Creek, Lone Pine, CA

 BONUS ALERT = Camp with sweeping views of Mt.Whitney and the Owens Valley!

 Summary: This is the kind of peaceful, out-there campground that we truly enjoy.
 Tuttle Creek is located wonderfully on a long, sweeping escarpment that runs from the Sierra Nevada mountains to Owens Valley, giving simply gorgeous 360-degree views from just about every site including stunning Mt.Whitney right outside your RV window.
 Sites are basic dirt clearings with no hookups and quite a bit of variation in levelness, but there’s a good selection of large sites, lots of separation between campers and very nice “sitting areas”.
 There are 2 major loops (North and South) separated by the creek which was chock-full of fish while we were there.
-The area has pit toilets, potable water and dump station ($5 fee).
+The area has pit toilets, potable water and dump station.
 Access is good on a paved road from Lone Pine.
 The only negative is 4-5 rather annoying (large) slanted speed-bumps installed on the road into the campground.
 Within the campground dirt roads are dusty and a bit bumpy, but wide and firm enough for any sized rig.
-Lots and lots to see and do in the surrounding area.
+Lots and lots to see and do in the surrounding area including the amazing Alabama Hills.
 Overall the views were fabulous, the location perfect, the price right and the experience most relaxing.
 We would definitely stay here again!

 Extra, Extra Info – BOONDOCKING?
 There is actually lots of really easy and accessible free boondocking within the Alabama Hills just west of town before you get to Tuttle Creek Campground.
 Simply take the Whitney Portal Road out of town until you hit the paved “Movie Flats” road on the right.
 Boondocking is allowed anywhere on the dirt roads around this area.
 You can just pull-off Movie Flats for an easy site or take one of the roads further in for a more adventurous site within the rocks.
 Check out my review of the area for more info.